-IntegReview is an independent IRB whose board members are individuals who work in the Austin, Texas community.
+IntegReview is an independent IRB whose majority of board members are individuals who work in the Austin, Texas community.
 IntegReview provides services nation-wide to research professionals.

 FDA regulations require that the committee have at least five members with varying backgrounds to provide complete and adequate review of research activities.

-To fulfill these requirements the IntegReview Board currently includes physicians, pharmacists, Ph.Ds., a toxicologist (someone who studies the harmful effects of chemicals), a psychologist, an oral surgeon, and lay members (non-scientific).
+To fulfill these requirements the IntegReview Boards currently include a varity of backgrounds, such as physicians, pharmacists, Ph.Ds., nurses, toxicologists (someone who studies the harmful effects of chemicals), ethicists, clinical reseach professionals, and lay members (non-scientific).

 Research Subject Bill of Rights

 As a subject involved in an investigational research study, you have the following rights: